 Read the IARC Monographs newsletter

-The 50th-anniversary logoIARC personnel have created a special 50th-anniversary logo through an in-house competition.
-This logo will appear on the covers of IARC Monographs volumes resulting from meetings held, as well as volumes published, during the anniversary year.
+The 50th-anniversary logoIARC personnel created a special 50th-anniversary logo through an in-house competition.
+This logo appears on the covers of IARC Monographs volumes resulting from meetings held, as well as volumes published, during the anniversary year.

 Scientific workshop and publication on Epidemiological bias assessment in cancer hazard identification

-On 17–21 October 2022, the IARC Monographs programme and the National Cancer Institute, USA, are jointly convening a scientific workshop to develop a new volume in the authoritative IARC Scientific Publications series Statistical methods in cancer research, the fourth and last volume in which was published more than 30 years ago.
+On 17–21 October 2022, the IARC Monographs programme and the Division of Cancer Epidemiology and Genetics of the National Cancer Institute, USA, jointly convened a scientific workshop to develop a new volume in the authoritative IARC Scientific Publications series Statistical methods in cancer research, the fourth and last volume in which was published more than 30 years ago.
 The series includes the landmark publications authored by Norman Breslow and Nicholas Day – Volume I: The analysis of case–control studies and Volume II: The design and analysis of cohort studies.
-Experts participating in the workshop will gather and distil modern advances in interpretation and statistical methods to assess the impact of bias in observational cancer epidemiology studies and demonstrate with examples how these methods can be used to support cancer hazard identification.
+Experts participating in the workshop gathered and distilled modern advances in interpretation and statistical methods to assess the impact of bias in observational cancer epidemiology studies and demonstrate with examples how these methods can be used to support cancer hazard identification.

 Webinar: IARC Monographs − past, present, and future

-In this public webinar, to be held on 4 November 2022 at 16.00 CEST, current and former Heads of the IARC Monographs programme will gather to discuss their views on which IARC Monographs meetings have had the greatest impact on public health and cancer prevention, and what key changes to the programme were implemented under their leadership.
+In this public webinar, held on Wednesday 2 November 2022, current and former Heads of the IARC Monographs programme gathered to discuss their views on which IARC Monographs meetings have had the greatest impact on public health and cancer prevention, and what key changes to the programme were implemented under their leadership.

 We would be delighted to hear from past Working Group Members who would like to share their memories of the first 50 years of the IARC Monographs.